AbhishekPednekar84/personal-blog-site/content/toggle-switch.md

 }
 ```

 Next, we will style the slider.
 As mentioned above, the slider will have its position property set to `absolute`.
-Using the `before`
-selector, we are ensuing that the slider starts on the left side of the switch, which is the `off` position.
-For the rectangular switch,
-the slider will be a square having a `width` and `height` of `26px` with a `white` background.
+Using the `before` selector, we are ensuring that the slider starts on the left side of the switch, which is the `off` position.
+For the rectangular switch, the slider will be a square having a `width` and `height` of `26px` with a `white` background.
 We will change this for the rounded switch.
 The `transition` property gives a nice sliding effect as the slider moves between the `on` and `off` states of the switch.

 **Note**: For additional reading, the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/::before) does a good job of explaining the
 `before` CSS selector.